ANISHKUMAR777/demo_webpage/README.md

 # demo_webpage
-only using jsp .I tried a webpage and the that will set a clisk button to move another page .
+only using html and jsp .I tried a webpage and the that will set a clisk button to move another page .